 If you're a fan of cheese and potatoes (and let's face it, who isn't?!), this cheesy hamburger hash brown casserole is right up your alley.

-As I mentioned, it is great as a meal on its own or as a tasty side dish.
+Regardless, as I mentioned, it is great as a meal on its own or as a tasty side dish.

 Mexican ground beef and potatoes is suitable for any occasion.